leafsapien/crowdfunding_backend/README.md

     - Access Level: Authenticated user owner only, or admin.
     - Purpose: Provides access to user projects, pledges, and profile management.
     - Features:
-        - Links to created projects and list of past pledges (including anonymised pledges).
+        - Links to created projects ("My Projects") and list of past pledges ("My Pledges") (including anonymised pledges).
         - Profile management includes editing email address, contact details and profile picture.
 User can not change username.
         - Account deletion request to anonymise their data.
 (On the back-end this request will go to the admin to review and prompt deletion/anonymisation of content so as to not affect any open projects/relevant pledges)